 Learn to share your love of games with the world on YouTube & Twitch!
 All you need is your voice and a microphone.
 Campers will learn how to create appealing and age-appropriate online content, as well as internet safety and techniques to develop confidence and public-speaking skills.
 IMPORTANT NOTICE: No content created by students in YouTube/Twitch Jr. or Adv. will be put on the Internet.

 - My child does not meet the age requirements for a camp.
 Can we still enroll?

 To ensure that all our campers are engaged and challenged throughout the week, we tailor curriculum to each age group.
 However, because we know each child is different, we consider accepting campers outside of the camp age limits on a case-by-case basis.
 Give us a call to discuss options or complete the enrollment online through the Parent Portal.
 Our system will process the enrollment as a request and you will not be charged unless the request is approved.

 - What previous experience is required to attend a camp?

-No previous required is required.
+No previous experience is required, unless specified in the camp description.
 Our camps use project-based curriculum to challenge beginners as well as more advanced students.

 - What will my child do in camp all day?

-Our camps follow carefully planned curriculum that includes learning periods, project work, breaks, lunch (for full-day campers), and free time.
+Our camps follow carefully planned curriculum that includes learning periods, breaks, and time to work on projects.